shivamkarmakar-sp/personal-portfolio/README.md

 # personal-portfolio
-just an portfolio for a practice
+just a portfolio for a practice